| The sections to be presented will

 of thinness as opposed to worry and concern over declining

+body habitus and strength.
 In summary the eating disorders

 constitute a group of syndromes (anorexia nervosa, bulimia